-Category Sustained Types of Damage Due to Hurricane Winds 0, Winds ,, , 1 74-95 Vanuelangarana winda will produce come demage.
-Well constructed from 1 74-95 mph Very dangerous winds will produce some damage: Well-constructed frame homes could have damage to roof, shingles, vinyl siding and gutters.
-Large "" branches of trees will snap and shallowly rooted trees may be toppled.
+Category Sustained Types of Damage Due to Hurricane Winds g , Winds 7,1, 1 74-95 Very dangerous winds will produce some damage: Well-constructed frame mph homes could have damage to roof, shingles, vinyl siding and gutters.
+Large branches of trees will snap and shallowly rooted trees may be toppled.
 Extensive damage to power lines and poles likely will result in power outages that could last a few to several days.
 2 96-110 Extremely dangerous winds will cause extensive damage: Well-constructed mph frame homes could sustain major roof and siding damage.
 Many shallowly rooted trees will be snapped or uprooted and block numerous roads.
 Near- total power loss is expected with outages that could last from several days to weeks.
 3 111-129 Devastating damage will occur: Well-built framed homes may incur major major mph damage or removal of roof decking and gable ends.
 Many trees will be snapped or uprooted, blocking numerous roads.
 Electricity and water will be unavailable for several days to weeks after the storm passes.
-4 130-156 Catastrophic damage will occur: Well-built framed homes can sustain severe major mph damage with loss of most of the roof structure and/or some exterior walls. major p Most trees will be snapped or uprooted and power poles downed.
+4 130-156 Catastrophic damage will occur: Well-built framed homes can sustain severe major mph damage with loss of most of the roof structure and/or some exterior walls.
+Most trees will be snapped or uprooted and power poles downed.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last weeks to possibly months.
 Most of the area will be uninhabitable for weeks or months.
 5 157 mph Catastrophic damage will occur: A high percentage of framed homes will be major or higher destroyed, with total roof failure and wall collapse.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last for weeks to possibly months.
 Most of the area will be uninhabitable for weeks or months.